My Best Advice for Joyous Solo Travel

 Here are some options for great audiobooks to enjoy while traveling in Italy, France, and Spain.

-Take Walking Tours and Small Group Tours
+Take Walking and Small Group Tours

-You are quite likely to meet other solo travelers when you take a walking tour or a small group tour.
-And if you’d rather not engage, you can enjoy simply focusing on the tour as opposed to worrying that your companion is getting bored or tired.
-If you get bored or tired, well, that’s okay because you only have yourself to please!
+You are quite likely to meet other solo travelers when you take a walking or a small group tour.
+And if you’d rather not engage, you can enjoy simply listening to the tour guide as opposed to worrying that your companion is getting bored or tired.

 Walking Tours